Liberalism: Liberal economic theory

-Smith assumed that workers could be paid as low as was necessary for their survival, which David Ricardo and Thomas Robert Malthus later transformed into the "iron law of wages".
-His main emphasis was on the benefit of free internal and international trade, which he thought could increase wealth through specialisation in production.
-He also opposed restrictive trade preferences, state grants of monopolies and employers' organisations and trade unions.
-Government should be limited to defence, public works and the administration of justice, financed by taxes based on income.
+Other than that government should be limited to defence, public works and the administration of justice, financed by taxes based on income.
 Smith was one of the progenitors of the idea, which was long central to classical liberalism and has resurfaced in the globalisation literature of the later 20th and early 21st centuries, that free trade promotes peace.
 Smith's economics was carried into practice in the 19th century with the lowering of tariffs in the 1820s, the repeal of the Poor Relief Act that had restricted the mobility of labour in 1834 and the end of the rule of the East India Company over India in 1858.

 In his Treatise (Traité d'économie politique), Say states that any production process requires effort, knowledge and the "application" of the entrepreneur.
 He sees entrepreneurs as intermediaries in the production process who combine productive factors such as land, capital and labour to meet the consumers' demands.
 As a result, they play a central role in the economy through their coordinating function.
 He also highlights qualities essential for successful entrepreneurship and focuses on judgement, in that they have continued to assess market needs and the means to meet them.
 This requires an "unerring market sense".
 Say views entrepreneurial income primarily as the high revenue paid in compensation for their skills and expert knowledge.
 He does so by contrasting the enterprise and supply-of-capital functions, distinguishing the entrepreneur's earnings on the one hand and the remuneration of capital on the other.
 This differentiates his theory from that of Joseph Schumpeter, who describes entrepreneurial rent as short-term profits which compensate for high risk (Schumpeterian rent).
 Say himself also refers to risk and uncertainty along with innovation without analysing them in detail.